andreiavrammsd/polymap/README.md

 Polymorphic map container.

 A recursive map that can have any shape and can hold any type for keys and values.
+The types of keys are passed as template arguments at construct and there is no need to specify the types for values as it will hold any type.

 ## Requirements